 From January through April 2019, we held two county-wide forums and six culturally-specific community conversations that gathered over 500 people from local governments, nonprofits, businesses, and under-represented communities.

 Key findings reinforced the need to build capacity and create a solid infrastructure for communities of color in the County.
-As a result, the Collaborative submitted a proposal to the county which resulted in the REC being a grant recipient to formalize the Racial Equity Collaborative initiative which will be focusing on working towards achieving such key findings.
+As a result, the Collaborative submitted a proposal to the county which resulted in the REC being a grant recipient to formalize the Racial Equity Collaborative initiative which is focused on working towards achieving those key findings.

 In the fall of 2010, with the great recession in full swing, VAN was invited by Community Action to co-convene a series of community conversations and explore ways to support the most vulnerable Washington County residents.
 Washington County Thrives was borne out of these conversations, and though the economy looks very different today, about 1 in 8 county residents still live in abject poverty.
 Thrives is working on changing the conditions that prevent people from getting ahead.